 OTE bases its rest area management on the needs of the motorist, as well as the communities which exist nearby.
 We collaborate with community leaders, industry partners, and regional businesses to provide the very best motoring experience possible.
-From the volunteer free coffee program to safe and clean restrooms, Oregon Travel Experience highway safety rest areas have become models for the west coast.
+From the volunteer free coffee program to safe and clean restrooms, Oregon Travel Experience-managed

 Taking pride in a job well done

 The presence of Oregon Travel Experience (OTE) rest area teams has made a remarkable difference for travelers.
 Staff have been on duty to help motorists with car repairs, provided enough fuel to get them to the closest gas station, and coordinate incident response services with law enforcement, ODOT, and emergency teams.